 Whenever you take a screenshot, the default name of that file will be replaced with whatever you chose.

-Note the date and time will still be appended to the file name, but if you want to get rid of that too, make sure you check out the links below.
+Note the date and time will still be appended to the file name, but if you want to get rid of that too, make sure you check out how to remove date and time from screenshots file names.

 Mastering screenshots on Mac: